wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 ##### Detection of structural variants

 Accurately detecting structural variation in a genome is not easy.
-The challenge lies in detecting the edges of the variants (i.e., breakpoints) and, in case of duplications/insertions/deletions, the resulting copy number.
+The challenge lies in detecting the edges of the variants (the so-called breakpoints) and, in case of duplications/insertions/deletions, the resulting copy number.
 When a mapping-based approach is used (possible if the reference genome is known) we can use read depth and paired end reads to detect variants.
-In the case of a gene duplication we expect more reads to map to the single copy of the reference genome than expected.
-More copies of the gene in the sample will result in more reads from that gene ({numref}`gene_duplication`).
+More copies of the gene in the sample will result in more reads from that gene ({numref}`gene_duplication`) than expected for a single copy.
 Conversely, coverage is expected to drop when one copy of a gene is lost.

 :::{figure} images/Week5/gene-duplication.jpg
 :alt: Gene duplication creates coverage challenges